Florida man and his dog get amazing ‘rescue selfie’ in Hurricane Helene

 The helicopter then lowered a rescue basket, putting both the man and his dog inside it to be hoisted upwards.

 Though the man appears to have a small injury on his nose in video from the rescue, he and the dog appear largely healthy inside the helicopter, where he and the swimmer exchange a high-five and shake hands.
-Neither the man’s man nor the dog’s was released.
+Neither the man’s name nor the dog’s was released.

 “Every life is important,” said Rodriquez.
 “Whether it’s a person or a dog.”